aureliaokafor/Data_Analytics_Portfolio/README.md

-*
+---

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO

-*A glimpse of some of the projects I've been working on.*
+*Have a look at some of the projects I have done.*

 **Predictive Modeling and Hypothesis Testing using Titanic Dataset.**
 ![image](1 anietie etuk data analytics car project.jpeg)